CLOSED: Call for UK Artists: Impossible Perspectives LabThu 06 Jan 2022

 - There is no application fee

-AND will offer an open webinar on Zoom on Friday 14th January 2022.
-This will be an opportunity to hear more details about the Impossible Perspectives Lab, and have your questions answered before finalising your application.
-To participate please sign up here.
+AND offered an open webinar on Zoom on Friday 14th January 2022.
+This was an opportunity to hear more details about the Impossible Perspectives Lab, and have your questions answered before finalising your application.

 - Full information pack: About the Opportunity (word doc)